-Over the millennia, Ikaris became a constant opponent of the Deviants, a misshapen race who were also created by the Celestials, although most Eternals judged Ikaris as rather head-strong, his closest friends stood united at his side, among them: the speedster Makkari, the hedonistic Sersi, and Thena, daughter of their leader, Zuras.
-In ancient Greece, Ikaris (under another name) fell in love with a human woman, whose name has long been lost to history, but she bore him a son, whom she named Ikaris.
-The younger Ikaris not gaining the full power of an Eternal, wanted to fly with his father, so Makkari built the child a flight harness, which would enable the boy to fly on his own.
-The elder Ikaris was called away to battle the Deviants shortly thereafter, seeking to find his father and help him fight, the younger Ikaris flew to find him, but he soared to high and fainted from the lack of oxygen and lost control when the sun’s rays burnt the harness’ controls.
-Ikaris fell from the sky into the Ocean; Ikaris buried his son, and took the name Ikaris for his own to ensure that he would never forget.
-At some point in his lifetime, Ikaris became the sworn enemy of the long-lived mutant Apocalypse.
+Over the millennia, Ikaris became a constant opponent of the Deviants, a misshapen race who were also created by the Celestials.
+Although most Eternals judged Ikaris as rather head-strong, his closest friends stood united at his side, among them: the speedster Makkari, the hedonistic Sersi, and Thena, daughter of their leader, Zuras.
+In ancient Greece, Ikaris (under another name) fell in love with a human woman, whose name has long been lost to history.
+She bore him a son, whom she named Ikaris.
+The younger Ikaris did not gain the full power of an Eternal and wanted to fly with his father, so Makkari built the child a flight harness, which would enable the boy to fly on his own.
+Shortly thereafter, the elder Ikaris was called away to battle the Deviants.
+Seeking to find his father and help him fight, the younger Ikaris flew to locate him, but he soared too high, fainting from the lack of oxygen and losing control when the sun’s rays burnt the harness’ controls.
+Ikaris fell from the sky and into the Ocean; Ikaris buried his son and took the name Ikaris for his own to ensure that he would never forget.
+At some point in his life, Ikaris became the sworn enemy of the long-lived mutant Apocalypse.

 Ikaris is a Marvel comics published character, created and designed by legendary comics creator Jack the King Kirby.
 Ikaris was created as a member of the Eternals, group of characters Kirby created around the same time he also introduced the Deviants (enemies to the Eternals) and the Celestials (the creators of both Eternals and Deviants) with Ikaris as one of the focal characters within the greater mythology of these groups and concepts.
 Kirby would draw from broad source materials for inspiration, with the Celestials for example drawing upon the works of Erich von Däniken for his Celestials and many of the Eternals based off Greek mythological archetypes.
 Ikaris itself being partially inspired by the Green mythological figure Icarus.
 Ikaris first appears in the Jack Kirby penned title The Eternals #1 - The Day of the Gods released in 1976.